 Also, a study showed how rapists tend to lack confidence in themselves in both sexual and non-sexual areas, suggesting they resort to rape when they can’t see themselves able to find a willing mate.

 David Buss summarizes the latest evidence in “When Men Behave Badly” says that, overall, the theory of the”mate deprivation hypothesis” is likely false.

 Robert Wright says that the breakup costs after the marriage have been consumed tend to be heavier on the woman’s side.

 It’s easier for the man to find a younger woman than for the woman to find a man.

 The man’s dissatisfaction with the marriage is indeed the leading cause of divorce.

 In this chapter, Robert Wright makes the case that polygamy is better for women.

 It’s easy to discount polygamy for more attractive women who can get a good man all for themselves, but the author says polygamy is simply better at distributing wealth and giving more women a shot at securing resources.

 It would make for a more dangerous society though as single men left without a mate would more easily drift off towards crime.

-Monogamy is best for men, because it gives them a chance with women whom would otherwise move up the social scale becoming the women of wealthier men.
+Monogamy is best for men because it gives them a chance with women who would otherwise move up the social scale becoming the women of wealthier men.